MatthewRobertson2452/US_Inland_Harvest/README.md

     database](https://rconnect.usgs.gov/CreelCat/) and then prepare them
     following methods described in detail from [Robertson et al. (2024)](https://doi.org/10.1111/fme.12650) to be used in the CreelCatch model.
+If you don’t want to run the script and just want to access the final output of the script, you can simply open `Data\Model_dat.RData`.

 2. The second script to run is `Downloading_NHD_Data`.
 This script will load NHD data from every state and format it to be used for projections in a later script.
+This loading process is very slow and unless you plan to modify something about what is loaded, you can just open the saved output saved as `Data\all_states_nhd_for_modeling.RData`.

 3. The third script to run is `Running_CreelCatch_Model`.
-This script will use the CreelCat data within the `CreelCatch` model to estimate parameters relating fishing effort and catch, which will be used to project national harvest.
+This script will use the CreelCat data within the `CreelCatch` model to estimate parameters relating fishing effort and catch, which will be used to project national harvest.If you don’t want to run the script and just want to access the final output of the script, you can simply open `Model_output.RData`.

 4. Finally, the last script is `Projecting_US_Harvest`.
 This script will use model outputs and the NHD data to project effort, catch,